 Advice: It’s pretty simple.
 Save yourself the trouble and the tears, and get serious about your language studies as soon as possible after moving to Brazil.
 Take lessons in your new city (like I did in Rio de Janeiro), download Duolingo, find nice friends who are willing to be patient with your beginner language skills.

 4. You will miss (healthy) food.

 Big green salads?
-Not really a popular thing in Brazil.
-Maybe at an internationally-inspired chain restaurant, but then they’ll be expensive or likely with wilty iceberg lettuce and heavy dressing.
+Not as popular and much more expensive in Rio.
+Maybe at an internationally-inspired chain restaurant, but then they’ll be expensive OR likely with wilty iceberg lettuce and heavy dressing.

 Fried, meaty, heavy (and in Brazil – cheesy) are the keywords of a lot of the local cuisine.

 Your newbie obsession with “Oh!
-The amazing fruits!” will be shortlived when you realize how frequently the produce available at the grocery is bruised, old, bad quality, or bug-laden.
+The amazing fruits!” will be shortlived when you realize how frequently the produce available at zonasul is often bruised, old, bad quality, or bug-laden.
 Whole Foods will become a distant daydream.